 1.Java

-What it is: Java is a class-based, object-oriented programming language developed by Sun Microsystems
+What it is: Java is a class-based, object-oriented programming

 in the 1990s.
 It's one of the most in-demand programming languages, a standard for enterprise software, web-based content, games and mobile apps, as well as the Android operating system.
 Java is designed to work across multiple software platforms, meaning a program written on Mac OS X, for example, could also run on Windows.